oroinc/documentation/user/back-office/system/configuration/commerce/catalog/global-pricing.rst

 * Select the currency that is shown by default in the OroCommerce storefront and back-office.

-.. note:: The website level configuration has higher priority and overrides these configuration settings.
-Customer group configuration overrides configuration on the website level.
-Custom configuration on the customer level has the highest priority.
+.. note:: The :ref:`website level <sys--website--edit--price-lists>` configuration has higher priority and overrides these configuration settings. :ref:`Customer group <customers--customer-groups--edit--price-lists>` configuration overrides configuration on the website level.
+Custom configuration on the :ref:`customer level <customers--customer-groups--edit--price-lists>` has the highest priority.

 To change the default global pricing settings: